A nonparametric doubly robust test for a continuous treatment effect: Simulation studies

 \subsection{Simulation for testing constant average treatment effect}

 We use simulation to assess the performance of our proposed test in terms of both type I error probability and power.
-We consider two data generating models, one with binary reponse and which is defined similarly as in \citet{Kennedy:2017cq}, and another one with continuous response.
+We consider two data generating models, one with a binary reponse and which is defined similarly as in \citet{Kennedy:2017cq}, and another one with a continuous response.
 In more detail, they are specified as follows.

-In Model 1, We simulate the covariates from the standard normal distribution as $\bs{L}=(L_1,\ldots,L_4)^T\sim N(0,\bs{I}_4)$ and and simulate the treatment level from Beta distributions,
+{\bf Model 1:} we simulate the covariates from independent standard normal distributions, $\bs{L}=(L_1,\ldots,L_4)^T\sim N(0,\bs{I}_4)$, and simulate the treatment level from a Beta distribution,

-and finally the binary outcome is simulated as $Y|\bs{L},A\sim \text{Bernoulli}(\mu(\bs{L},A))$, where $ \text{logit}\mu(\bs{L},A)=1+(0.2,0.2,0.3,-0.1)\bs{L} +\delta A(0.1-0.1L_1+0.1L_3-0.13^2A^2)$.
+and finally the binary outcome is simulated as $Y|\bs{L},A\sim \text{Bernoulli}(\mu(\bs{L},A))$, where $ \text{logit }\mu(\bs{L},A)=1+(0.2,0.2,0.3,-0.1)\bs{L} +\delta A(0.1-0.1L_1+0.1L_3-0.13^2A^2)$.

-In Model 2, the covariates are simulated in a similar way as in Model 1.
-We simulate the treatment level from Beta distributions,
+{\bf Model 2:} the covariates are simulated the same as in Model 1.
+We simulate the treatment level from a Beta distribution,

 and we simulate the continuous response from conditional normal distributions as $Y|\bs{L},A\sim N(\mu(\bs{L},A),0.5^2)$, where